 Assignment of certain absolute and relative aspects (Tab.
 4)

-More about 'The Absolute and Relative in comparison' - see unabridged German version.
+More about 'The Absolute and Relative in comparison' - in the unabridged German version.

-These symbolic pictures show the priority of A
+These pictures show the priority of A compared

 The Absolute is the center/ the superordinate/ the basis/ the primary/ and the comprehensive.